verbose/verb/docs/src/content/collections.md

 Views (templates) are stored on the `views` object of a collection, allowing views to be looked up by key.

-Keys can be customized and renamed using a `renameKey` function passed on the options of the collection, or to rename all keys in all collections, you may pass a `renameKey` function on the {{appname}} options.
+Keys can be customized and renamed using a `renameKey` function passed on the options of the collection, or to rename all keys in all collections, you may pass a `renameKey` function on the verb options.

 Ultimately this gives you full control over how views are named and how lookups are done.